 - 19. Law enforcement costs are among the most difficult to plan for and budget given the uncertainty in call volume, emergency needs, and rising costs associated with pensions, liability and workers compensation.
 Under the Town's fixed cost agreement with Napa County Sheriff's Department, the County of Napa accepts the burden for those costs which may exceed the service level provided.
 In years of significant unanticipated emergencies or incidents, this is an important benefit to the Town of Yountville. - 20.
-LAFCO's June 2012, Municipal Service Review: Countywide Law Enforcement Services analyzed law enforcement within the Town of Yountville.
-The Town's law enforcement situation remains similar to that described in the 2012 MSR and it contained several determinations which remain relevant and these are listed as determinations # 21-23 below. - 21.
-County Sheriff has established an effective animal control program now under contract by American Canyon, Napa, and Yountville; a program that has increased capturing strays by nearly 50% over the last several years and primarily in response to significant new demands tied to the economic downturn.
-This contracting arrangement provides streamlined animal control services for the south county region and helps to ensure the public receives services in a timely and consistent manner among all four affected jurisdictions. - 22.
-Law enforcement dispatch services for four of the six affected local agencies -American Canyon, Napa, Yountville, and County Sheriff - are provided by Napa.
+LAFCO's 2012 Municipal Service Review on Countywide Law Enforcement Services analyzed law enforcement within the Town of Yountville.
+The Town's law enforcement situation remains similar to that described in the 2012 municipal service review and the determinations made therein remain relevant. - 21.
+County Sheriff has established an effective animal control program now under contract by American Canyon, Napa, and Yountville.
+This program has increased capturing strays by nearly 50% over the last several years, primarily in response to significant new demands tied to the economic downturn.
+This contracting arrangement provides streamlined animal control services for the south county region and helps to ensure the public receives services in a timely and consistent manner among all four jurisdictions. - 22.
+Law enforcement dispatch services for four of the six affected local agencies American Canyon, Napa, Yountville, and County Sheriff are provided by Napa.
 This shared arrangement provides for streamlined and timely emergency response throughout the south and central regions while avoiding duplicative costs among the participating agencies. - 23.
-The County appears to have established effective contract models in insourcing law enforcement services to American Canyon and Yountville.
+The County has established effective contract models in insourcing law enforcement services to American Canyon and Yountville.
 These models provide the contracting agencies the ability to deliver a full range of law enforcement services to their respective constituents in a tailored manner to meet community needs and preferences with enhanced near term cost certainty.